ibm-cloud-docs/databases-for-postgresql/index.md

 ### Using the cloud databases API

 You can use the {{site.data.keyword.cloud_notm}} databases API to manage your service.
 Authentication is IAM-based and you use your {{site.data.keyword.cloud_notm}} account's platform API keys to access the API.
 More information on API keys is in the [IAM documentation](https://console.{DomainName}/docs/iam/apikeys.html#platform-api-keys).
-The API foundation endpoint for your service is on the _Overview_ page when you open the _Manage_ panel of your service.
+The API foundation endpoint for your service is on the deployment's [_Overview_](./dashboard-settings.html) page.
 The full API reference is available on [GitHub](https://pages.github.ibm.com/compose/apidocs/).

 ## PostgreSQL Database Administration

 Under the the {{site.data.keyword.databases-for-postgresql}} service, are the PostgreSQL databases.
 You can control and manage the databases directly.
 [Set the admin password](./admin-password.html) and [connect as the admin](./admin-connecting) using `psql`.
-Read more if you need to manage users and privileges or install database extensions.
+Read more if you need to manage users and privileges or [install database extensions](./admin-extensions.html).

 ## Connecting to {{site.data.keyword.databases-for-postgresql}}